-Brand positioning can be conveyed through a variety of means including tone and voice, visual design and the way your company represents itself in person and on social media.
+Your company's positioning is key to helping consumers understand why they should pick your brand over others.
+Brand positioning contains various elements, including tone and voice, visual design, and how your company represents itself in person and on social media.

 3. Trader Joe’s

-Trader Joe’s have differentiated themselves from their competitors by positioning themselves as a “national chain of neighborhood grocery stores.”
+Trader Joe’s has differentiated from competitors by positioning the company as a “national chain of neighborhood grocery stores.”
 They offer a more tight-knit corner store shopping experience than similar premium food competitors like Whole Foods.